Tennessee Frequently Asked Questions

 - Are there any exemptions from the PLT exams?

-Exemptions from the PLT and Specialty Area exams for licensing purposes are granted to candidates seeking initial licensure who were fully licensed/certified in any state prior to July 1, 1984.
+Exemptions from the PLT and specialty exams for licensing purposes are granted to candidates seeking initial licensure who were fully licensed/certified in any state prior to July 1, 1984.
 To show proof of this exemption, a candidate must provide a copy of a full license from any state that reflects an issue date prior to July 1, 1984.
 Effective March 1, 2001, out-of-state applicants seeking initial Tennessee licensure who meet reciprocal guidelines may not be required to take the Praxis® exams.
 Prior to signing up for exams, out-of-state applicants can submit a full, valid license from a reciprocal state to the Office of Educator Licensing for review along with all other required documentation.
 After reviewing all material, the Office of Educator Licensing will determine if any exams are needed and send notification thereof.

-Candidates for licensure in the following areas are required to complete the appropriate specialty area exam only and are not required to take the PLT exam: School Counselor PreK–12, School Psychologist PreK–12, School Social Worker PreK–12 and Speech/Language Pathology PreK–12.
+Candidates for licensure in the following areas are required to complete the appropriate specialty exam only and are not required to take the PLT exam: School Counselor PreK–12, School Psychologist PreK–12, School Social Worker PreK–12 and Speech/Language Pathology PreK–12.

 - What about candidates adding a second science endorsement to an existing license?